BjornKennethHolmstrom/TiTo/README.md

 Starting Time Tracking:
 - Select a project from the list.
-- Click the play button (▶️) to start the timer.
+- Click the play button to start the timer.

-Pausing and Resuming:
-- Click the pause button (⏸️) to pause the timer.
-- Click the play button (▶️) again to resume.

 Stopping Time Tracking:
-- Click the stop button (⏹️) to end the time entry.
+- Click the stop button to end the time entry.

 Adding Manual Entries:
 - Click "Add Manual Entry" in the Time Entries section.